How to get smell out of clothes? An easy-to-use laundry booster can take all sorts of chemicals out of your clothing!

 EnvironKlenz’s motto is “Clean has no odor.”
 They’re not just covering up one chemical smell with another.

 A few things continued to hold odor, so I contacted the company, who confirmed my suspicions that of the thousands of chemicals used in fragrance, some might have interacted with synthetic fibers and may never come out.
 Just for the heck of it, I ran it all through again with vinegar, and they continued to stubbornly hang onto the smell.
-Sometime when I have more energy to invest, maybe I’ll try dousing them in vodka and dunking them in baking soda for days before I donate them and let someone else decide if they want to try to extract the odor.
+Sometime when I have more energy to invest, maybe I’ll try dousing them in vodka and dunking them in baking soda for days before I donate them and let someone else decide if they want to try to extract the odor or haven’t realized that chemical scent is bad news.

 But all those other second-hand goodies?
 I’ll be putting EnviroKlenz in the first time through the wash and enjoy their chemical-free state a lot sooner!